Frojd/Hastur/README.md

         "static": false
     }

+How it works is that it will try to do a require(componentName) (if HASTUR_PATH is set, it will be joined together before)

 If static it will only return the html with no react bindings

+## How to build components

 Components is easiest built through babel-cli: